Charan-1111/rateLimiter/README.md

 If you encounter issues or have questions, please check our Issue Tracker or open a new issue.

+## Trade-offs

+When configuring and using `rateLimiter`, consider the following trade-offs based on the chosen algorithms and storage backends:

+- **Accuracy vs Memory**: Storing exact timestamps for every request (e.g., Sliding Window Log) provides 100% accuracy but consumes significantly more memory.
+Counter-based approaches (e.g., Sliding Window Counter or Token Bucket) approximate the rate and are highly memory-efficient, making them better suited for high-throughput scenarios.
+- **Latency vs Consistency**: Using the local in-memory store offers ultra-low, sub-millisecond latency but sacrifices strict global consistency in a distributed, multi-instance deployment.
+Conversely, using Redis ensures strict global consistency across all application instances but introduces network latency for every rate-limit evaluation.

 ## Future Work

 See the [Future Work](future_work.md) document for a list of planned features and enhancements.